BOSS-Game-Dev/foops/README.md

 ## About

-foops (foo person shooter) - A first-person controller demonstration made for the Bur Oak Secondary School Game Development Club
+A first-person controller demonstration made for the Bur Oak Secondary School Game Development Club

 ## Notes